mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Kinds of Centralization {#kinds}

-Not all centralization of Internet protocols is equal; there are several different types, each with its own properties.
-The subsections below list some.
+Centralization of the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
+The subsections below offer the start of a classification system for Internet centralization.

 ## Direct Centralization {#direct}

-The most straightforward kind of centralized protocol creates a fixed role for a specific party.
+The most straightforward kind of centralization creates a fixed role for a specific party.
 For example, most proprietary messaging, videoconferencing, chat, and similar protocols operate in this fashion.

-While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by 'locking in' users to a proprietary service.
+While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by 'locking in' users to a proprietary service.

 Directly centralised protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as proprietary protocols that are built on top of the Internet.
 As such, they are not regulated by the Internet architecture or standards, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.